Address bar: Features

 In some browsers, such as Opera and Safari, the address bar can double as a progress bar that indicates how much of the contents of the page has been loaded.

 Comparisons

 The following sections compare address bar widgets for a few well-known web browsers.
+The screenshots below are meant to be representative, and may not exactly match the browsers' current user interfaces.